jayzhewang/EndlessSprinter/README.md

      height='261'/>

 <h1>Implementations</h1>
 <p>The level is contained in a level object.
-The screen is split into 10 sections, each sub-array in the level object is 1 section of the screen, called a land pice.
+The screen is split into 10 sections, each sub-array in the level object is 1 section of the screen, called a land piece.
 12 land pieces are loaded at a time into a queue.
 When the first piece of the queue has moved far enough off of the screen, it is shifted and another piece is loaded.</p>

 ```javascript
 queue(){